thien/spacebodies.cpp/Report/Report.md

 | 50000 | 7 | 0.049742 | 55.82085714 | 55.87059914 | 0.000146939975 |
 | 50000 | 8 | 0.056105 | 54.79475 | 54.850855 | 0.0001151510654 |

 As the processor in question includes hyper-threading, it may obfuscate the results in some manner.
 The program depends on its floating point operations.
 The use of hyper-threading provides the illusion of 8 threads, whereas in reality, floating point registers are shared between a virtual thread and a physical core, reducing the effectiveness of the extra threads.
-This is shown in the graph below, where diminishing returns can be seen from 4 threads onwards.
-We can see this in Figure 3, where the results reach diminishing returns after 4 threads.
-Therefore, we treat the rest of Gustafson's formula using 4 threads; representing the physical cores.
+This is shown in the table above, where diminishing returns can be seen from 4 threads onwards.
+This is also visualised in Figure 3.
+Therefore, we treat the rest of Gustafson's formula using 4 threads; each representing a physical core.

 ![Red represents 50,000 body operations, and blue represents 20,000 bodies.](20k-50k.png)

-For 50,000 bodies $K=0.0002255879951$ is chosen from the 1 thread operation.
+For 50,000 bodies, $K=0.0002255879951$ is chosen from the 1 thread operation.
 This Results in S being $4 + (1-4) \times 0.000225.. = 4.000675$.
 This law is respected when we compare the speed-up from 4 threads against 1 thread, where the speed-up is 3.77x. ('8 Threads' provides a speed-up of 4.0097x which is within margin of error).
 This goes in hand with our scaling plot where we can see a 3.7x increase between parallel and serial simulations in the scaling experiments.

 <!-- It depends on whether you fix the problem size.
 It hence depends on your purpose.